 Updates to article: Elfriede's Lumigraph I film screened at Centre Pompidou, Paris (September 2004) accompanying the Sons et Lumieres exhibition.
 An excerpt from the film was included in the Visual Music 1905-2005 exhibition at The Museum of Contemporary Art, Los Angeles and The Hirshhorn Museum and Sculpture Garden, Washington, D.C. in 2005.

 A partial preservation project was begun for this film in 2002 by Dr. William Moritz and The Fischinger Archive.
 This was the last Fischinger film Moritz worked on.
 CVM did additional preservation in 2004.
 An excerpt from the preserved film screened at the BFI, National Film Theatre, in March 2007 during the Optronica Festival.

 Film and video footage of Lumigraph performances is being catalogued and digitized at Center for Visual Music in Los Angeles.
 Elfriede did indeed continue to film some other Lumigraph performances.
-The second and third Lumigraph machines remain at the Fischinger Trust in Long Beach, CA. Some restoration is needed.
+The second and third Lumigraph machines remain in California.
+Some restoration is needed.